StackVista/stackstate-docs/stackpacks/integrations/servicenow.md

 ## Troubleshooting

-### Known issues

-Troubleshooting steps for any known issues can be found in the [StackState support Knowledge base](https://support.stackstate.com/hc/en-us/sections/360004684540-Known-issues).
+Troubleshooting steps for any known issues can be found in the [StackState support Knowledge base](https://support.stackstate.com/hc/en-us/search?category=360002777619&filter_by=knowledge_base&query=ServiceNow).

 ## Uninstall